ankit7540/Raman-Intensity-Approxmn-Test/README.md

 ## About

-The double harmonic approximation is widely used in theoretical chemistry to model the frequencies and intensities of vibrational transitions in molecules.
-With datasets and tool in this repository, we test the harmonic approximation for computed Raman intensities.
+The double harmonic approximation, where *(i) vibrational wavefunctions are  assumed to be harmonic and (ii) the change of polarizability is assumed to be a linear function of the nuclear displacement*, is widely used in theoretical chemistry to model the frequencies and intensities of vibrational transitions in molecules.
+With datasets and tool in this repository, we test the double harmonic approximation for computed Raman intensities.

 **This repository includes :**
- - python module `diatomicSE`  corresponding to the program solving the 1D Schroeginger equation for the diatomic molecule. [(See here)](https://github.com/ankit7540/Raman-Intensity-Approxmn-Test/tree/main/python_functions)
+ - python module `diatomicSE`  corresponding to the program solving the 1D Schroedinger equation for the diatomic molecule. [(See here)](https://github.com/ankit7540/Raman-Intensity-Approxmn-Test/tree/main/python_functions)
  - python function which use reference datasets on experimental ro-vibrational energies to determine the accurate wavefunctions (based on the `diatomicSE` module).
  - python function which computes harmonic vibrational wavefunctions for given values of molecular parameters [(See here)](https://github.com/ankit7540/Raman-Intensity-Approxmn-Test/blob/main/python_functions/harmonic_wf.py).
  - examples to use the `diatomicSE` module (the mentioned cases)
- - distance-dependent static (wavelength independent) polarizabilities for selected diatomic molecules (H2, HF, HCl, CO, N<sub>2</sub> and F<sub>2</sub>) computed using different *ab initio* techniques.
-See `data` directory.
+ - distance-dependent static (wavelength independent) polarizabilities for selected diatomic molecules (H<sub>2</sub>, HF, HCl, CO, N<sub>2</sub> and F<sub>2</sub>) computed using different *ab initio* techniques.
+See (`data` directory)[https://github.com/ankit7540/Raman-Intensity-Approxmn-Test/tree/main/data].
  - ro-vibrational wavefunctions (anharmonic and those computed under the harmonic approximation) for all the above molecules, and a few of their isotopologues.
-See `data` directory.
+See (`data` directory)[https://github.com/ankit7540/Raman-Intensity-Approxmn-Test/tree/main/data].